What is BOTOX®?

-BOTOX® usually starts relaxing the treated area within several days, but the full effect may not be realized for two weeks.
+BOTOX® usually starts relaxing the treated area within a week, but the full effect may not be realized for up to two weeks.

 How long will BOTOX® last?

-The effects last up to 4 months, but everyone is different.
+The effects typically last 3 months, but everyone is different.
 We noticed the effects of Botox to last up to 6 months when used to treat underarms or palms sweating.

 What are the risks?

 The most common side effects are local and self-limited and include but are not limited to discomfort, bleeding and bruising at the injection site, nausea, headache, dry mouth and eye problems: double vision, blurred vision, drooping eyelids, and swelling of eyelids.